ma3252788/Notebook/README.md

 # Notebook
-My notes based on the Typora and Github
+My notes based on the Typora and GitHub